Premier Credentials.

 Who can be held liable in a medical malpractice lawsuit?

-When healthcare providers are negligent in their duties to patients, that negligence makes them liable in a medical malpractice lawsuit.
+When health care providers are negligent in their duties to patients, that negligence makes them liable in a medical malpractice lawsuit.
 This could include anyone who was responsible for caring for that patient, including doctors, surgeons, nurses and other hospital staff.

 If I had signed a consent form before the incident, can I recover damages in a claim against my doctor?

-What Is the statute of limitations for medical malpractice in New York?
+What is the statute of limitations for medical malpractice in New York?

-Medical malpractice victims generally have two years and six months from the date of the medical error to pursue a claim.
+New York medical malpractice victims generally have two years and six months from the date of the medical error to pursue a claim.
 However, that time limit varies depending on the details of your claim.
 For example, if the injured person was under the age of 18 when the malpractice occurred, they usually have more time to file a lawsuit.

 Because the statute of limitations for a malpractice claim can vary, you may want to discuss your situation with a lawyer with experience in these lawsuits.